 - After giving epinephrine, always call 911 or a local ambulance service.
 Tell them that your child is having a serious allergic reaction and may need more epinephrine.

 - Your child needs to be taken to a hospital by ambulance.
 Medical staff will watch your child closely for further reactions and treat them if needed.

 The only way to avoid an allergic reaction is for your child to stay away from foods that have caused symptoms.
 Even traces of an allergen can cause an allergic reaction.
 For example, people and pets who have eaten an allergen recently can pass it on to your child through their saliva.
 Here are some steps you can take:

 - Learn how to read food labels for ingredients your child is allergic to.
 Read the label every time you buy a product, even if you've used that product before.
 Food ingredients in any given product may change.

 - Ask about ingredients in foods that other people make for your child.

 - Avoid passing allergens to foods that are safe for your child to eat by washing your hands and your child's hands with soap and water before handling food.
 Prepare and serve foods with clean utensils and other kitchen items and on clean surfaces.

-- Educate family, friends, and others who will be with your child about your child's allergies.
-Be sure to tell your child's school and anyone responsible for your child about his or her food allergies.
+- Educate family, friends, and other people who will be with your child about your child's allergies.
+Be sure to tell your child's school and anyone responsible for your child about their food allergies.

-- Teach your child how to manage his or her food allergies.
+- Teach your child how to manage their food allergies.
 You can start teaching your child even at a young age.
 When old enough, teach your child to read labels.
-Also teach your child how and when to use an epinephrine autoinjector, and to tell an adult if he or she is having an allergic reaction.
+Also teach your child how and when to use an epinephrine auto-injector and to tell an adult if they are having an allergic reaction.

-- After the diagnosis, focus on what safe foods your child can have, rather than what he or she can't have.
+- After the diagnosis, focus on what safe foods your child can have, rather than what they can't have.
 Start with plain foods with simple ingredients.
 From there you can look for new recipes that use safe ingredients.